icanzilb/EasyAnimation/README.md

 This code will animate the view along a rectangular path - first downwards, then to the right, then up, then to the initial point where the animation started.

 What a perfect oportunity to repeat the animation and make the animation run continuosly!
-Add `options` parameter to the last `animateWithDuration...` in the chain and turn on the `.Repeat` option.
+Add `options` parameter to the last `animate(duration:...` in the chain and turn on the `.repeat` option.

-This will make the whole chain (e.g. the 4 animations) repeat continuosly.
+This will make the whole chain (e.g. the 4 animations) repeat continuously.

 If you want to pause between any two animations in the chain - just use the `delay` parameter and it will all just work.

-**Note**: `animateAndChainWithDuration` does not create a serial queue to which you could add animations at any time.
+**Note**: `animateAndChain` does not create a serial queue to which you could add animations at any time.
 You schedule your animations once with one call like the example above and it runs on its own, you can't add or remove animations to and from the sequence.

 <a name="stop"></a>